npatel51/digital-assistant/README.md

 A simple search bot that can perform various tasks such as playing music on YouTube, cleaning up unnecessary files, opening programs on windows system by voice command, performing mathematical computation, &c.

 # Features
-Spark could do the following ( you can either type in the search box or click on the search button to initiate):
+The bot could do the following ( you can either type in the search box or click on the search button to initiate):
   * Play music on YouTube (e.g. Say or type 'play song you like')
   * Mathematical calculation
   * Basic Search ( Say 'what is github?')